Section Items

 Gain experience and income while earning college credit!

-With opportunities for multiple internships and substantial support from the Hospitality Management Industry Advisory Board, the Hospitality Management program at The Ohio State University develops students into future hospitality management leaders.
+With opportunities for multiple internships and support from the Hospitality Management Industry Advisory Board and our network of Hospitality Management Program Partners (learn more and explore opportunities), the Hospitality Management program at The Ohio State University develops students into future hospitality management leaders through meaningful, real-world learning experiences.

 1. Determine requirements for class.

-2. Create a list of companies that interest you, as well as possible positions.
+2. Create a list of companies that interest you, including opportunities with our Hospitality Management Program Partners.

 3. Research companies by visiting their websites.
-Search on the career tab, as most hospitality companies have careers/job search information on their websites.
+Search on the careers or employment section, as most organizations provide job and internship listings online.

-5. Update your resume and include an objective to match your position of interest (e.g., “Secure a part-time position as a Guest Service Representative in a company that offers long-term growth opportunity.”)
-Bring your resume to Career Services, where staff will serve as a resource, reviewing your resume and providing feedback.
+4. Update your resume and tailor your objective to match your position of interest (e.g., “Secure a part-time position as a Guest Service Representative in a company that offers long-term growth opportunities.”).
+EHE Career Services is available as a resource to review your resume and provide feedback.

 • Introduction